bsmith89/blog/content/Education/python-lesson-balance.md

 I'd also like to hear your thoughts on the best way to lobby for and introduce moderately sized changes to the core materials.
 What do you think about my approach?
-If you're brave, try it out and let me know how it goes!
+If you're feeling brave, please try it out and let me know how it goes!